Salus University continuously updates its COVID-19 guidelines to inform and assist the University community.

 March 12 (a.m.)

 Didactic instruction moved online effective March 16

 Salus University’s initial COVID-19 Guidelines announced

-- CANCELING all on campus events.
+- Limiting the size of on campus events.

 Sources of Information

 Our protocols are designed to reduce the risk of exposure, but the contagious nature of COVID-19 means we cannot eliminate all risk of infection.
 Everyone must also do their part and follow the recommendations of the Centers for Disease Control and Prevention (CDC) to help prevent the spread of respiratory diseases like COVID-19.